DLR-TS/adore_scheduling/README.md

 }
 ```

 Here, `ExampleNode` has one visible callback.
 A second callback which is called directly by the `BaseNode` is not visible.
 This second callback is to inform the scheduler that the execution is finished for the current point in time. `callback_1` is added using the `BaseNode::addTimerCallback` function.
 This type of callback definition ensures that the scheduler is only notified once all callbacks added in this way have been completed.
 When adding callbacks directly as, e.g., via `rclcpp::create_timer(...)`, the order of execution is not guaranteed, the callback to notify the scheduler could be called before the callback that performs any actual tasks.
 Callbacks added via `BaseNode::addTimerCallback` are always executed in the order in which they were added via this function.
 The function has an optional argument, `BaseNode::addTimerCallback(callback, frquency_divisor = 1)`.
 If frequency_divisor is set, the corresponding callback is called with accordingly reduced frequency.
+In order to use the scheduling functionality, the `use_scheduler` parameter bust be set to `True` on startup.

 ## adore_scheduler

-to do
+The `adore_scheduler` is a ROS2 node that does the actual scheduling for all nodes that have registered.
+The scheduling can be paused/resumed by typing `'p'`, the simulation speed can be limited to ~1.0 by typing `'l'`.
+Typing `'i'` makes the scheduler writing an informational list of registered nodes to stdout.
+The list contains the upper bound in time for every registered node which might be especially helpful for debugging in certain circumstances.